 They always seem a bit dry and lacked a toothsome bite.
 Pushing down on them with a fork to make a criss-crossed pattern would cause the edges to crack (like this), which causes anxiety for a slight perfectionist.

 These almond butter cookies….. well, they’re the cookie of my dreams!
 And I do not say that lightly.

-Soft and chewy, with ripples of dynamic flavors.
-A sturdy edge with a tender dome, making the perfect pillow for your teeth to sink into.
-A sprinkle of salt to bring out the nutty sweetness.
-Glossy tops with a ribboned pattern.
+They’re soft and chewy, with nutty, vanilla of flavor.
+Have a sturdy edge with a tender dome, making the perfect pillow for your teeth to sink into.
+A sprinkle of salt to bring out the toasted notes of the almond butter, and beautiful rippled tops.

 Even though there are only five ingredients to a recipe like this, little intricacies can make a big difference when there isn’t much to work with.
+I find that frequently with many gluten-free dessert recipes.
 That doesn’t equal difficulty, but more so the science of slightly changing ingredient quantities and technique to drastically change the outcome.

 Leave it to the Brooklyn bakeshop, Ovenly (as detailed by Smitten Kitchen), whose Salted Peanut Butter Cookies bring people in droves, to figure out the magic equation for an incredible flourless cookie like this.

 Less sugar and nut butter per egg, rather than the classic 1:1:1 ratio.

 The intense softness comes from using brown sugar (molasses adds moisture) instead of white.
 It adds a layer of caramel flavor too.

 My adaptations were minimal, scaling down the recipe to make a small batch, one dozen cookies, because it’s just two of us, and using almond butter instead of peanut butter.
 I’m definitely not against peanut butter, in fact these gluten-free peanut butter blossoms are one of my favorites, but I love experimenting with the different textures and flavors of other nut butters.